 Welcome to another painting tutorial!
-Today I painted a beautiful landscape scene from I photo I took at Queenstown, New Zealand.
+Today I painted a beautiful landscape scene from I photo I took in Queenstown, New Zealand.

 I took the photo whilst walking along the lake just before sunset.
 I loved the way the pathway framed the glimmering mountains in the distance.
 I don’t usually paint portrait landscapes so I thought I would mix it up this time.